TosbackCgusBridge-Bot/CGUs-versions/Livingsocial/Privacy Policy.md

 You have the right to request a copy of the Personal Information that we hold about you.
 If you would like a copy of some or all of your Personal Information, please contact us at privacy@livingsocial.com.
 We may charge a reasonable fee for this service.
 We want to make sure that your information is accurate and up-to-date.
 You may ask us to correct or remove information that you think is inaccurate.
 You may change any of your profile information by editing it in the profile settings page.

-Enforcement
+Safe Harbor Dispute Resolution

 Personal or other information about you collected on LivingSocial sites and services may be stored and processed in the United States or any other country in which LivingSocial or its affiliates, subsidiaries and services providers maintain facilities.
-LivingSocial complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of information from European Union Member Countries.
-To learn more about the Safe Harbor program, please visit the Safe Harbor Website.
+LivingSocial, Inc. participates in the U.S. - E.U.
+Safe Harbor framework and the U.S. - Swiss Safe Harbor as set forth by the United States Department of Commerce.
+As part of our participation in the safe harbor, we have agreed to TRUSTe dispute resolution for disputes relating to our compliance with the Safe Harbor Privacy Framework.
+If you have any complaints regarding our compliance with the Safe Harbor you should first contact us (as provided below).
+If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by Internet here.
+Please click here for fax and postal mail information.

 Changes To This Privacy Policy